 Public-interest plaintiffs often must commit to a long haul of litigation because lower courts do not always reach correct decisions, particularly in cases of first impression.
 For example, in Sackett v.
-Environmental Protection Agency (EPA),88 the U.S. Supreme Court held that landowners may sue to challenge an EPA compliance order, despite prior unanimity among lower courts to the contrary.89 Every lower court had rejected the Sacketts' attempts to be heard, yet the Supreme Court unanimously held that they were entitled to pursue their claims in court.90
+Environmental Protection Agency (EPA), 100 the U.S. Supreme Court held that landowners may sue to challenge an EPA compliance order, despite prior unanimity among lower courts to the contrary.
+101 Every lower court had rejected the Sacketts' attempts to be heard yet the Supreme Court unanimously held that the Sacketts were entitled to pursue their claims in court.
+102

 Similarly, plaintiffs in constitutional takings cases often litigate for many years before obtaining judicial recognition that the government violated their property rights.
-91 In Koontz v.
-St. Johns River Water Management District, 92 the Supreme Court for the first time accepted a takings claim based on government demands that a property owner fund offsite mitigation projects on public lands as a condition for a permit to do work on his own land.
-93 The decision in Koontz relied in large part on two other groundbreaking Supreme Court decisions: Nollan v.
-California Coastal Commission, 94 which upheld a Fifth Amendment takings theory based on the unconstitutional conditions doctrine, 95 and Dolan v.
-City of Tigard, 96 which held that permit conditions that are not "roughly proportional" to the harm that in the government's eyes warrant such conditions also qualify as unconstitutional takings.
-97 Koontz, Nollan, and Dolan all reversed lower court decisions that were mainstream at the time and ushered in a new era of takings law.
+103 In Koontz v.
+St. Johns River Water Management Dist., 104 the Supreme Court for the first time accepted a takings claim based on government demands that a property owner fund offsite mitigation projects on public lands as a condition for a permit for work to be done on his own land.
+105 The decision in Koontz relied in large part on groundbreaking Supreme Court decisions in Nollan v.
+California Coastal Commission, 106 which upheld a Fifth Amendment takings theory based on the unconstitutional conditions doctrine, 107 and Dolan v.
+City of Tigard, 108 which held that permit conditions that lack "rough proportionality" to the harm that justify the conditions in the first place work an unconstitutional taking.
+109 Koontz, Nollan, and Dolan all reversed lower court decisions that were mainstream at the time and ushered in a new era of takings law.
+110 those cases would prevail, and they might well have been deterred from suing if they were threatened with potentially paying fees had they lost.
+113

 Likewise, in Keller v.
-State Bar of California, 98 the Supreme Court reversed a unanimous California Supreme Court decision that permitted the state bar to spend mandatory dues on political and ideological activities, in violation of objectors' First Amendment rights.
-99 It was not at all clear at the outset of the litigation that the individual public-interest plaintiffs in those cases would prevail, and they might well have been deterred from suing if they had faced the threat of having to pay fees if unsuccessful.
-100
+State Bar of California, 111 the Supreme Court reversed a unanimous California Supreme Court decision that permitted the state bar to spend mandatory dues on political and ideological activities, in violation of objectors' First Amendment rights.
+112 It was not at all clear at the outset of the litigation that the individual public-interest plaintiffs in

-The threat of fees particularly chills potential publicinterest plaintiffs whose lawsuits test evolving principles and seek to establish new legal precedents.
-101 "[H]istory makes clear that constitutional principles of equality, like constitutional principles of liberty, property, and due process, evolve over time; what once was a 'natural' and 'self-evident' ordering later comes to be seen as an artificial and invidious constraint on human potential and freedom."
-102 Such cases have unique importance in our legal system because they establish constitutional doctrines and determine the boundaries of those doctrines' applications.
+The threat of fees particularly chills potential public-interest plaintiffs whose lawsuits test evolving principles and seek to establish new legal precedents.
+114 "[H] istory makes clear that constitutional principles of equality, like constitutional principles of liberty, property, and due process, evolve over time; what once was a 'natural' and 'self-evident' ordering later comes to be seen as an artificial and invidious constraint on human potential and freedom."115 Such cases have unique importance in our legal system because they establish constitutional doctrines and determine the boundaries of those doctrines' applications.
 "The process by which constitutional rights are articulated is messy; battles are lost over fundamental principles for years before they achieve recognition of a constitutional right."
-103 It is precisely these cutting-edge constitutional law cases based on novel or creative legal theories that are likely to be deterred by the kind of fee shifts California courts have begun allowing.
+116 It is precisely these cutting-edge constitutional law cases based on novel or creative legal theories that are likely to be deterred by a fee shift that benefits defendant-intervenors.

-2. California courts recognize counterlitigation as a "chill" on First Amendment petition rights
+2. California courts recognize counter-litigation as a "chill" on First Amendment petition rights